bernhardAxonIvy/doc/source/engine-guide/deployment/terms.rst

         └── ProcessModelVersion 1

 On the |ivy-engine|, applications can be configured.
-An application spans up an environment in which roles, users, databases, tasks, cases and process models exist.
-Applications are completely independent of each other.
-E.g. a user of one application can **not** work on a task of another application.
+An application spans up an environment in which process models exist.

 .. _process-model: